kongou-ae/Get-AzVmWithDefaultOutbound/README.md

 1. Your VM runs on the subnet which related with the route table which has the route(0.0.0.0/0 -> VirtualAppliance)
 1. Your VM is the backend of public load balancer which uses an outbound rule.

-INFO: This script doesn't run correctly in the environment which uses force tunneling.
+INFO: This script is not tested in the environment which uses force tunneling.

 # Disclaimer
 - This is a sample script, and do not represent the views or opinions of your organization.